Multi Age Cluster Class

-The Multi-Age Cluster Class or Middle Age Cluster Class (abbreviated MACC) is a gifted education program based in Vancouver, British Columbia, Canada.
-The MACC program has extended to several more schools located in the Greater Vancouver Regional District, namely Burnaby, Surrey, Coquitlam, Port Coquitlam and Port Moody.
-It is designed to enrich the regular school curriculum for students in Grades 4 to 7, and continues into Grade 8 in Coquitlam.
+The Multi-Age Cluster Class or Middle Age Cluster Class (abbreviated MACC) is a gifted-education program based in Vancouver, British Columbia, Canada.
+The MACC program has extended to several more schools located in the Greater Vancouver Regional District, namely Burnaby, Surrey, Coquitlam, Port Coquitlam, and Port Moody.
+It is designed to enrich the regular school curriculum for students in Grades 4 to 7 (Grades 6 to 8 in Coquitlam and Grades 5 to 7 in Surrey).
 The program opened its doors in 1994, one year after University Hill Secondary School's much-heralded University Transition Program for accelerated learners.
 Surrey began offering the MACC program in 2003.

-The admission process for MACC involves several steps, where a child's suitability in the program is evaluated.
-A student is referred by their home school, challenge-class teacher, gifted case manager, or parent for consideration for admission.
-Students are given a cognitive test which gives the selection committee a deeper understanding of a student's intellectual abilities.
-After that, students who are seen as potential, gifted candidates are invited to spend one or two days in the classroom at the school they would potentially attend.
-Many MACC graduates have gone on to national and international success, including Brian Wong, twice nominated as a member of Top 30 Under 30.
+The selection process for MACC involves several steps, where a child's suitability in the program is evaluated.
+A student is referred by their home school, teacher, gifted case manager, or parent for consideration for admission.
+Students are given a cognitive test.
+After that, students who are seen as potential gifted candidates are invited to spend one or two days in the classroom at the school they would attend.
+Many MACC graduates have gone on to national and international success.

-Location
+Vancouver Multi-Age Cluster Class

 Currently, there are 3 schools hosting the MACC program in Vancouver.
 They are all administered by the Vancouver School Board.